anargis/coffee-scale/README.md

 # Coffee Scale
-The Coffee Scale is a DIY project using Raspberry Pi Pico 2 W with WiFi & Bluetooth, Header Kit for Raspberry Pico - 20Pin x2 & 3Pin x1, OLED Module 0.96" 128x64 - I2C White, Breadboard 400 Tie Point - White (Half-Size), HX711 (Soldered Header), Load Cell - 10kg, Jumper Wires 30cm Female to Male, USB to Micro USB Power Cable to measure coffee scale.
-This project helps track coffee quantity and display real-time weight on an OLED screen.

-## Commands
+The Coffee Scale is a DIY project built using a Raspberry Pi Pico and various electronic components.
+It measures coffee weight in real-time and displays the data on a small OLED screen.
+The goal of this project is to accurately track coffee quantity during brewing.

 ### Installation
 Python